TrellixVulnTeam/swahilipython_SCMU/Doc/library/venv.rst

                          installation can be monitored by passing a progress callable.
 If specified, it is called with two
-                         arguments: a string indicating some progress, and a context indicating where the string is coming from.
+                         arguments: a string indicating some progress, and a context indicating where the string is coming kutoka.
                          The context argument can have one of three values:
-                         'main', indicating that it is called from virtualize() itself, and 'stdout' and 'stderr', which are obtained by reading lines from the output streams of a subprocess which is used to install the app.
+                         'main', indicating that it is called kutoka virtualize() itself, and 'stdout' and 'stderr', which are obtained by reading lines kutoka the output streams of a subprocess which is used to install the app.

                          If a callable is not specified, default progress